photoprism/photoprism-docs/docs/known-issues.md

 ## Reporting Bugs ##

 Before reporting a bug, please use our [Troubleshooting Checklists](getting-started/troubleshooting/index.md) to determine the cause of your problem.
 If you have a general question, need help, it could be a local configuration issue, or a misunderstanding in how the software works:

 - you are welcome to ask in our [Community Chat](https://link.photoprism.app/chat)
 - or post your question in [GitHub Discussions](https://link.photoprism.app/discussions)

 When reporting a problem, always include the software versions you are using and [other information about your environment](https://www.photoprism.app/kb/reporting-bugs) such as [browser, browser plugins](getting-started/troubleshooting/browsers.md), operating system, storage type, memory size, and processor.

 We kindly ask you not to report bugs via GitHub Issues **unless you are certain to have found a fully reproducible and previously unreported issue** that must be fixed directly in the app.

-Note that all issue **subscribers receive an email notification** from GitHub whenever a new comment is added, so these should only be used for sharing important information and not for discussions, questions or expressing personal opinions.
+Since **our team and all issue subscribers receive an email notification** from GitHub whenever a new comment is added, these should only be used for sharing important information and not for [discussions, questions](https://github.com/photoprism/photoprism/discussions), or [expressing personal opinions](https://www.photoprism.app/code-of-conduct).
+Thank you very much!